Best Project Management Tools for Educators and Teachers 2026

 - Excellent for cross-team coordination

-- Timeline and dependency features are best-in-class for mid-tier tools
+- Timeline and dependency features are best-in-class among mid-tier tools

 - Strong integration ecosystem